Non-equilibrium bosonization of fractional quantum Hall edges: Non-equilibrium bosonization of an edge with counter-propagating modes

 \subsection{Transport properties}

 With the non-equilibrium GFs calculated, we analyze here transport observables for tunneling between two $\nu=2/3$ edges, see Fig.~\ref{fig:QPC} of the main text.
 While both edges, labeled $u$ and $d$, can be driven out of equilibrium in various ways, we focus here on a setup analogous to that for $\nu=4/3$ in Sec.~\ref{sec:transport_co} in the main text: A non-equilibrium state is injected in the $\nu_2 = -1/3$ mode on the $u$ edge only, with the state produced by a ``minimal'' quasiparticle injection, $n_{1,2} = 1$, i.e., $e_{1,2}^*)=e/3$, and with $V_{2,u}=V$ and $\mathcal{T}_{2,u}=\mathcal{T}$.
 We further assume that the same type of minimal excitations tunnel at the QPC, corresponding to $\vec{n}_2=(n_{2,1}, n_{2,2}) = (0,1)$.
-With these choices, we find that Fano factor has a similar form as for $\nu=4/3$, namely
+With these choices, we find that Fano factor is given by

-and a modified dimensionless bias parameter $p$.
+with the scaling dimension \eqref{eq:23sumrule} of the main text, and a modified dimensionless bias parameter $p$.
 Specifically, for sharp interfaces, the parameter $p$ evaluates to

 with the interaction-dependent phases $\delta_{2,\pm,m}$ given by Eq.~\eqref{eq:gen_phases_23_2_even_SM}-\eqref{eq:gen_phases_23_2_odd_SM}.
 We further note that the phases $\delta_{2,-,m+1} = 2\pi [\tanh(\gamma)^{2(m+1)}]/3$ and $\delta_{2,+,m} = -2\pi [\tanh(\gamma)]^{2(m+1)}/3$ for $m\geq0$ have equal magnitudes, but opposite signs.
 Consequently, their contributions to the numerator of $p$ in Eq.~\eqref{eq:dimensionlessparameter_23_SM} cancel in a pairwise fashion.
 The only remaining contribution is that of the unpaired phase $\delta_{2,-,0} = 2\pi /3$, which leads to the following, simplified expression for $p$,